Skip to Content

 “Moi” — correct pronunciation

-“Moi” — definition and exact meaning
+“Moi” — definition and precise meaning

 Here are some example sentences where moi appears as a stressed pronoun using the above prepositions.